Tanore Upazila

-Tanore Upazila (তানোর উপজেলা) is an Upazila of Rajshahi District in the Division of Rajshahi, Bangladesh.
-Tanore police station was established in February 1869 and it was declared sub-district or upazila in 1983.
+Tanore Upazila (তানোর উপজেলা) is an upazila of Rajshahi District in the division of Rajshahi, Bangladesh.
+Tanore police station was established in February 1869, and it was declared a sub-district, or upazila, in 1983.

 Geography

 Tanore is 30 kilometers from Rajshahi city.
-It is surrounded by Niamatpur Upazila and Manda Upazila of Naogaon District to the north, Mohanpur Upazila of Rajshahi district to the east, Paba Upazila and Godagari Upazila of Rajshahi district to the south, Chapai Nawabganj Sadar Upazila and Nachol Upazila of Chapai Nawabganj District to the west.
+It is surrounded by Niamatpur Upazila and Manda Upazila of Naogaon District to the north, Mohanpur Upazila to the east, Paba Upazila and Godagari Upazila to the south, and Chapai Nawabganj Sadar Upazila and Nachol Upazila of Chapai Nawabganj District to the west.
 There is a river at Tanore Upazila called Shiba River.
 The main river is the Shiba.